mannubhai1/Fossee/README.md

   - Add new partner logos to the carousel using Markdown files with `Number`, `img`, `alt`, and `link`.
   - link is optional, keep it blank `""` if not available.
+  - The carousel is designed to show 4 logos at a time, if you want to change it, you can change the corresponding grid layout and chunk.ts file.

 - **Resources Page**: Located in `src/content/resourcesPage`.